MPEG-4: MPEG-4 Parts

 MPEG-4 consists of several standards—termed "parts"—including the following (each part covers a certain aspect of the whole specification):

 Profiles are also defined within the individual "parts", so an implementation of a part is ordinarily not an implementation of an entire part.

 MPEG-1, MPEG-2, MPEG-7 and MPEG-21 are other suites of MPEG standards.

-MPEG-4 Levels

-The low profile levels are part of the MPEG-4 video encoding/decoding constraints and are compatible with the older ITU H.261 standard, also compatible with former analog TV standards for broadcast and records (such as NTSC or PAL video).
-The ASP profile in its highest level is suitable for most usual DVD medias and players or for many online video sites, but not for Blu-ray records or online HD video contents.

-More advanced profiles for HD media have been defined later in the AVC profile, which is functionally identical to the ITU H.264 standard but are now also integrated in MPEG-4 Part 10 (see H.264/MPEG-4 AVC for the list of defined levels in this AVC profile).

 Licensing

 MPEG-4 contains patented technologies, the use of which requires licensing in countries that acknowledge software algorithm patents.
 Over two dozen companies claim to have patents covering MPEG-4.
 MPEG LA licenses patents required for MPEG-4 Part 2 Visual from a wide range of companies (audio is licensed separately) and lists all of its licensors and licensees on the site.
-New licenses for MPEG-4 System patents are under development and no new licenses are being offered while holders of its old MPEG-4 Systems license are still covered under the terms of that license for the patents listed (MPEG LA – Patent List).
+New licenses for MPEG-4 System patents are under development and no new licenses are being offered while holders of its old MPEG-4 Systems license are still covered under the terms of that license for the patents listed.

 The majority of patents used for the MPEG-4 Visual format are held by three Japanese companies: Mitsubishi Electric (255 patents), Hitachi (206 patents), and Panasonic (200 patents).